Do Go On - 127 - Escape From Colditz Castle

 The jig was up.

-The first committee that found the entrance to the tunnel was rewarded with extra leave.
+The search committee that found the entrance to the tunnel

-Edgard himself was so impressed with the work that had gone into it that he commissioned
+Edgis himself was so impressed with the work

-a survey of the tunnel.
+that had gone into it that he commissioned a survey of the tunnel.

-prisoners to reenact their escape attempts, so they could take photos of them.
+so they could take photos of them.

-So there's all these photos of, like, sad looking English and Frenchmen sort of like poking their head out of like a toilet or something.
+and sort of like poking their head out of like a toilet or something

-Because they were trying to escape through it.
+because they were trying to escape through it.

-All right, do you like how the Nazis, whenever someone busts something,
+Do you like how the Nazis,

 they give those people who were smart enough to figure it out leave?